ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Methodology

 \subsection{Graphical User Interface (GUI)}

-A key feature for communicating with the first responders is a graphical user interface (GUI) that updates victim information in real-time.
-The vital stats, triage label, and location are transmitted from the robots on the site to a central server, which can be accessed from a web-based front end.
-The GPS coordinates are linked with the Google Maps API to make it easier for the responders to approach the victim.
+A key feature for communicating with first responders is a graphical user interface (GUI) that updates victim information in real-time.
+The victim's chief complaints, acuity label, trajectory, and location are transmitted from the robots on-site to a central server, which can be accessed from a web-based front end.